Criminal Sexual Conduct 1st Degree

 You may think, “well, if I just show it was the tip, I am not going to get into that much trouble,” NOT TRUE!

 You should not engage in that exercise with the police!
 It will be used against you.

 Q: Why am I being investigated for sexual conduct in the first degree when the accuser cannot even remember what day any of the allegations occurred on?

 A: The state is NOT required to prove/show the exact day and/or time the allegations took place for all criminal sexual conduct charges.
 The only time that dates and times matter, and must be proven by the state, are when determining the age of the accuseer for purposes of how to charge you.
 Was he/she under 13 years old?
 Was he/she between 13 -15 years old?
 Or was he/she an adult?

-Q: If we only had sex three (3) times, on the same night, why am I charged with three (3) separate charges of CSC 1st degree?
+Q: If we only had sex three (3) times, on the same night, why am I charged with three (3) separate charges of criminal sexual conduct 1st degree?

 A: The law allows the state to authorize separate charges for each sexual penetration that is alleged.
 Therefore, if you engaged in sex three times in one night, legally you could be charged, convicted and punished for three seperate counts of CSC 1st degree.

 In attorney Nicole Blank Becker’s experience, the state typically does not charge this way.